Section 3000 Business

 - A family moves from the district after the beginning of the fourth quarter of the current school year; or

 - A family residing outside the district demonstrates firm plans to move into the district within the current school year.
-The parent or legal guardian must sign an agreement to pay quarterly payments on November 1, February 1, April 1 and June 1, if residency is not achieved by the stated date, in order for the child or children to continue attending the Madison schools.
+The parent or legal guardian must sign an agreement to make payments on September 1, December 1 and March 1., if residency is not achieved by the stated date, in order for the child or children to continue attending the Madison schools.
 If a non-resident special education student’s IEP/504 Accommodation Plan includes provisions requiring additional expenditures, those costs will be added to the student’s quarterly tuition fee.

 - Non-resident students may be allowed to attend a local school with a tuition adjustment upon the recommendation of the Superintendent and approval of the Board of Education following written parental request if the Superintendent of his/her designee makes a finding that when extraordinary circumstance(s) regarding the child and/or their parent(s) supports a tuition adjustment.